PHP-FFMpeg/PHP-FFMpeg/README.md

 ## Using with Silex Microframework

-Service provider is easy to set up:
+A service provider is easy to set up:

 ```php
 $app = new Silex\Application();